top of page

 For Christian Unity O GOD, who dost bring into the way of truth them that are gone astray, dost gather together them that are scattered abroad, and preserve them that thou hast gathered: We beseech thee, of thy mercy to pour out upon all Christian people thy grace of communion; that, all divisions being done away, they may be one flock, in one fold, under one Shepherd, and do thee worthy service; through Jesus Christ thy Son our Lord.
 Amen.

-Then, bring forth an image of your most loved ones whom you desire to join the fullness of The Faith.
+Then, imagine your most loved ones whom you desire to join the fullness of The Faith.
 Offer their names up to The Lord.
 Pray The Holy Ghost to soften their hearts, move them to repentance, and encourage their consciences to always follow Truth - wherever it may lead them.
 Speak to Him.
 If an unjust judge will listen to a nagging widow (Luke 18), how much more will your loving Father hear your prayer?
 As we pray in The Daily Office:

 V: O Lord hear our prayer R: And let our cry come unto thee.

-When you are done, "wait in quiet, knowing that the Spirit's voice is heard in silence" (St. Augustine's Prayerbook).
-After a period of silence, give thanks to Him, for His mercy endureth forever.
+When you are done, "wait in quiet, knowing that the Spirit's voice is heard in silence."
+After a period of silence, give thanks to Him, for His "mercy endureth forever" (Ps.
+136).

 Happy Whitsuntide!